How Do Fossils Form? A Complete Guide to the Miraculous Process That Preserves Ancient Life.

 Dung Fossils (Coprolites)

-Dinosaur coprolites are fossilized feces.
-They can contain traces of food and undigested bone fragments, which helps us understand a dinosaur’s diet and how its digestive system functioned.
+These are fossilized dinosaur feces that can contain traces of food and undigested bone fragments, which helps in understanding the dinosaur’s diet and digestive function.

-From Excavation to Exhibition: The Little-Known Process of Fossil Preparation
+From Excavation to Exhibition: The Little-Known Preparation Process

 Rock Removal

-Using chisels, hammers, and sometimes acid, the surrounding rock is carefully removed without damaging the fossil.
+Chisels, hammers, and sometimes acid are used to carefully remove the surrounding rock without damaging the fossil.

 Strengthening and Preservation

-To protect fragile fossils, they are treated with special adhesives or plastic to strengthen them for permanent preservation.
+To protect fragile fossils, they are treated with special adhesives or plastics to strengthen them, making them suitable for permanent preservation.

 Final Finishing

-It is only after this careful, painstaking process that an excavated fossil becomes an exhibit we can see or a valuable research specimen for scientists.
+It is only after this painstaking process that the excavated fossil becomes a valuable research specimen that meets the human eye.